 The road is long and this place is made for road trips.
 Driving across the continent is an experience in changing landscapes, from state to state the scenery changes as suddenly as state lines are crossed.
 The urban sprawl of California, into the giant deserts of Nevada and Utah then into the mountains and forests of Colorado and into the sweeping plains of Wyoming….and well you get the idea.
 The cities are amazing, don’t sell LA short, there is much more to do there than you realise and New York, any less than a week is a waste of time.
 America is the land where everything is larger than life, including the food of which the quality is also amazing so be prepared to put on two dress sizes…trust me it’s worth it.
 The people are friendly, and mostly incredulous when they meet people doing the great road trip across their great nation.

 To me, basically the final frontier and up until I went to Mexico in 2015 I hadn't stepped foot on the continent.
 I find the ancient cultures of the area fascinating and best of all, I know nothing about them, so I find I can just enjoy the guides speils and be ignorant for once.
-My one tip, is if you are going to stay in a resort, (which was a compromise for me) spend some money and make sure the food is good.
-Hopefully there will be more coming in this area soon.
+In 2019 I manged to get right into South America visiting Argentina, which I absolutely loved and Chile, which I think is more of an aquired taste.
+My favourite so far is Costa Rica, a true lost world of Wildlife and unique landscapes and one place I definately will be returning to.

 A very diverse continent were every country is totally different.
 South east Asia is very fast paced with lots of temples and stupors and the rules are somewhat lax.
 While great for temples and culture, you do also fine "that" tourist there who likes cheap drinks, and likes to party.
 Do some research before you go and find out about these spots so you can potetially avoid them.
 North Asia is a little more civilised, especially in places liek Japan, which I think are far more civilised that Australia.
 Such amazing manners and fabulous food, be prepared to walk, a lot.
 China was a bit of a surprise, I expected it to be a lot more crowded, even on the subway in Beijing in peak hour it was just about the same as Sydney, that is except during Golden week when the entire population of China descends on Beijing.
 If I had to recommend one country in Asia though it would be Mongolia, the great big empty land...solitude at its finest.